Kerry: August 2, 2019

 We sat on the sofa, and I brought a bowl of cereal for her.

 “I don’t know what I would have done if you didn’t ask me.”

 Suze and I sat next to each other on the sofa.
-We didn’t talk much because we didn’t want to wake her.
-But also because clever as we both are we couldn’t think of anything to say that was more important than sitting next to each other on the sofa.
+We did not talk much because we did not want to wake her.
+But also because clever as we both are we could not think of anything to say that was more important than sitting next to each other on the sofa.

 We heard a panicked “Kerry.”
 I rushed into Andi’s room.
 She was shaking.
-She’d thrown the covers aside and was sitting on the side of the bed in distress.
+She had thrown the covers aside and was sitting on the side of the bed in distress.
 I sat beside her, wrapping my arm around her as she again put her head on my shoulder.

 “I thought you’d abandoned me.”